PROFILE

 Euro-Atlantic Partnership, the World Health

-European Bank for Reconstruction and
+and Economic Development, the European Bank for

-Development, the Council of Europe, the
+Reconstruction and Development, the Council of

-Community of Democracies, the International
+Europe, the Community of Democracies, the

-Monetary Fund, and the World Bank.
+International Monetary Fund, and the World Bank.

 Nagorno-Karabakh